pranaybinju/maps_blog/blogs/2018/js_this.md

 🤔 `this` doesn't look good here - (pun intended 😬)

-A misconception some one here can have with `PedigreeLoverDog.eat = Dog.eat` is PedigreeLoverDog will have the access to `food` via `Dog`.
+A misconception someone here can have with `PedigreeLoverDog.eat = Dog.eat` is PedigreeLoverDog will have the access to `food` via `Dog`.
 But that's not the case.
 🙇

  **Let's play around the concept here** 👨🏻‍💻